charud/depo/README.md

 -----
 depo.sh has the following options:

+- __depo create__
-- Setup a new virtualhost and checkout the specified repository using git
+  Setup a new virtualhost and checkout the specified repository using git

 		$ depo create [nameOfVirtualHost] [repository] [optional branch]

+- __depo update__
-- Update the repository for the selected virtualhost on the server.
+  Update the repository for the selected virtualhost on the server.
 (Rest to HEAD) This will remove local modifications on the server repository, it is not a merge.

 		$ depo update [nameOfVirtualHost]

+- __depo list__
-- Show a list of all virtual hosts, folders, associated git repository urls and current branches on the remote server.
+  Show a list of all virtual hosts, folders, associated git repository urls and current branches on the remote server.

 		$ depo list

+- __depo restart__
-- Restart the proxy server (using forever).
+  Restart the proxy server (using forever).
 Will start it if not already running.

 		$ depo restart